Province of Pomerania (1815–1945)

 The Province of Pomerania (Provinz Pommern; Prowincja Pomorze) was a province of Prussia from 1815 to 1945.
 Pomerania was established as a province of the Kingdom of Prussia in 1815, an expansion of the older Brandenburg-Prussia province of Pomerania, and then became part of the German Empire in 1871.
-From 1918, Pomerania was a province of the Free State of Prussia until it was dissolved in 1945 following World War II, and its territory divided between Poland and Allied-occupied Germany.
+From 1918, Pomerania was a province of the Free State of Prussia until it was dissolved following World War II by decree of the Allied Control Council with the de jure abolition of Prussia on 25 February 1947, and its territory divided between Poland and Allied-occupied Germany.
 The city of Stettin (present-day Szczecin, Poland) was the provincial capital.

 Etymology

 The name Pomerania comes from Slavic po more, which means "Land at the Sea".

 Overview

 The province was created from the former Prussian Province of Pomerania, which consisted of Farther Pomerania and the southern Western Pomerania, and former Swedish Pomerania.
 It resembled the territory of the former Duchy of Pomerania, which after the Peace of Westphalia in 1648 had been split between Brandenburg-Prussia and Sweden.
-Also, the districts of Schivelbein and Dramburg, formerly belonging to the Neumark, were merged into the new province.
+Also, the districts of Schivelbein (Świdwin) and Dramburg (Drawsko Pomorskie), formerly belonging to the Neumark, were merged into the new province.

 While in the Kingdom of Prussia, the province was heavily influenced by the reforms of Karl August von Hardenberg and Otto von Bismarck.
 The Industrial Revolution primarily affected the Stettin area and the infrastructure, while most of the province retained a rural and agricultural character.
 From 1850, the net migration rate was negative; Pomeranians emigrated primarily to Berlin, the West German industrial regions and overseas.

 After World War I, democracy and the women's right to vote were introduced to the province.
 After Wilhelm II's abdication, it was part of the Free State of Prussia.
 The economic situation worsened due to the consequences of World War I and worldwide recession.
 As in the previous Kingdom of Prussia, Pomerania was a stronghold of the national conservatives who continued in the Weimar Republic.

 In 1933, the Nazis established a totalitarian regime, concentrating the province's administration in the hands of their Gauleiter, and implementing Gleichschaltung.
 The German invasion of Poland in 1939 was launched in part from Pomeranian soil.
 Jewish and Polish populations (whose minorities lived in the region) were classified as "subhuman" by the German state during the war and subjected to repressions, slave work and executions.
 Opponents were arrested and executed; Jews who by 1940 had not emigrated were all deported to the Lublin reservation.